Social care transport

 Should service users wish to travel in a wheelchair, then that wheelchair must be of an appropriate design and strength for transport purposes.

 Medication may be carried on the vehicle if it is in a sealed container or bag clearly labelled with the service user's name.
-The Passenger Assistant will keep the medication safe during the journey and hand it to an adult on arrival.
-The driver and Passenger Assistant will not be expected to administer drugs to passengers.
+The passenger assistant will keep the medication safe during the journey and hand it to a responsible person on arrival.
+The driver and passenger assistant will not be expected to administer drugs to passengers.

-Passenger assistants are the link between parents/carers and the service provider staff, representative of Wiltshire Council.
+Passenger assistants are the link between parents/carers and the service provider staff, representatives of Wiltshire council.
 They are there to ensure safety and wellbeing when transporting passengers.

-All Passenger Assistants must be checked by the Criminal Records Bureau, before being offered a contract of employment.
+All passenger assistants must be checked by the disclosure and barring service before being offered a contract of employment.

 Drivers working on behalf of Wiltshire council transport children and adults to their services.
-Drivers are required to undertake an assessment as well as meeting veichle guidelines.
-All expenses are reinburced at a monthly rate.
+Drivers are required to undertake an assessment as well as meeting vehicle guidelines.
+All expenses are reimbursed at a monthly rate.

-All drivers must be checked by the Criminal Records Bureau before being eligible to drive.
+All drivers must be checked by the disclosure and barring service before being eligible to drive.

-To view permanent Voluntary Driver adverts, see our Jobs website or please contact us.
+To view permanent voluntary driver job adverts, see our jobs website or contact us.